Skip to content

 EORs typically facilitate contributions to retirement plans, including 401(k) options, which enable workers to save for their future.
 Many countries require retirement plans.

-This benefit helps with employee retention and ensures long-term financial stability for the workforce.
-EOR companies ensure that the retirement plans they facilitate contribution meet local regulations in the country in which their clients operate.
+This benefit helps with employee retention and supports long-term financial stability for the workforce.
+EOR companies make sure the retirement plans they administer meet local regulations in each country where their clients operate.

 3. Paid Time Off